hsirsulw/airgapped-microshift-deployment-centos/README.md

 sudo bootc upgrade --apply
 ```

-This demonstrates the power of bootc for seamless OS updates and transitions in disconnected environments.

 ## How Image Embedding Works

-The build process embeds container images in two phases:

 ### Build Time (Containerfile)
 - `embed_image.sh` downloads images from registries and stores them in `/usr/lib/containers/storage/`